reekoooooooo/Synaptforcastengine/README.md

 # SYNAPT Weather Core ☁️🧠

-Core Module: SYNAPT Weather Core ☁️🌐🧠
+## Core Module: SYNAPT Weather Core ☁️🌐🧠

 A terminal-based weather intelligence system that delivers real-time forecasts, hourly breakdowns, and ML-based predictions for any city — powered by Open-Meteo and geolocation data.

 🔧 Part of SYNAPT — a modular AI system for real-world simulation and environmental awareness.
+# SYNAPT Forecast Engine is a modular weather intelligence tool powered by a hybrid of machine learning and real-time data APIs.
+It includes a basic AI model trained on historical weather to generate predictive insights.

 ---